yfl423/cotton_seed/cotton_seed/report/report.md

 After experiencing 30 rounds' epochs, the model performed on testing data with loss = 0.8542 and accuracy = 0.7520.
 ### Further Consideration
 From the plotting charts, overwriting still exists to some extent in spite of some normalization measurements, which should be a possible direction of further optimization.
-More domain knowledge is required, which can applied in data preprocessing and image augmentation, because it is also hard to recognize raw images even with a manual involvement, this might be one reason why the performance is not that adorable.
+More domain knowledge is required, which can applied in data preprocessing and image augmentation, because it is also hard to recognize and classify raw images even involved with eyes, this might be one reason why the performance is not that adorable.
-Eventually, constrained by current methodology's level and time, I did not use any customized APIs, if possible in future, a case-by-case implementation is expected to be conducted on some a topic.
+Eventually, constrained by current expertise's level and time, I did not use any customized APIs, if possible in future, a case-by-case implementation is expected to be conducted on some a topic.
 ### Declaration
 As promised, I keep all experimental data private, and all codes, analysis were 100% conducted personally, beyond google search.